JuliaLang/julia/doc/manual/calling-c-and-fortran-code.rst

     typedef returntype (*functiontype)(argumenttype,...)

-The function `cfunction` generates the c-compatible function pointer for a call to a Julia Julia library function.
+The function `cfunction` generates the c-compatible function pointer for a call to a Julia library function.
 Arguments to ``cfunction`` are as follows:

 1. A Julia Function